 West Virginia House to create 100 districts of equal size

-The Republican-sponsored bill, which passed 72-25 with several Democratic votes, would have lawmakers represent about 18,000 constituents each after the 2020 Census, evenly dividing the state's nearly 1.8 million residents between them.
+The Republican-sponsored bill, which passed the House 72-25 with several Democratic votes, would have lawmakers represent about 18,000 constituents each after the 2020 Census, evenly dividing the state's nearly 1.8 million residents among them.